Calls for markets to be regulated are common, but those who make them are not very clear about what they mean.

 - Future services for money.

 Offers are the heart of a market.
-In a money economy, an "offer”
+In a money economy, an "offer" has four elements.

-- The offer specifies the quantity of goods or services being offered
+- The offer specifies the quantity of goods or services being offered for sale.

 - The offer describes the quality of the items being offered.

 - The offer specifies the price the seller is willing to accept.

 - The offer explains how and when the goods or services will be delivered to someone who accepts the offer.

 An offer is quite benign.
 No one has to accept the offer.
 If everyone thinks it is a bad offer, the offer will just be ignored.
 Plenty of goods offered on EBay are never sold, because they are unrealistic offers.
 There is nothing in the scriptures suggesting that making unrealistic offers is morally wrong, although it probably is wasted effort.